mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 Bob uses the fiber to go to the bathroom, and the fiber that boils the water runs concurrently on different threads.
 Then, ZIO executes the fiber used to prepare the coffee in a new thread only after the previous fibers succeeded.

 However, what is happening is different from using systems threads directly to represent concurrent computation.
-In fact, ZIO fibers don't block any thread during the waiting associated with the call of the `join` method.
+In fact, **ZIO fibers don't block any thread during the waiting** associated with the call of the `join` method.
 Just remember that a `Fiber` represents only a data structure, a blueprint of computation, and not the computation itself.

 ### 7. Interrupting a Fiber

-The last main feature on fiber that the ZIO library provides is interrupting the execution of a fiber.
+The last main feature on fibers that the ZIO library provides is interrupting the execution of a fiber.
 Why should we interrupt a fiber?
 The main reason is that some action external to the fiber execution turns the fiber useless.
 So, to not waste system resources, it's better to interrupt the fiber.

 Imagine that, while Bob is taking a bath, and the water is waiting to boil, Alice calls him to breakfast in a Cafe.
 But, then, Bob doesn't need the water anymore.
 So, we should interrupt the associated fiber.